How does COVID-19 compare to other pandemics?

 SARS first infected humans in a province in southern China, according to the Center for Disease Control.
 In the 29 countries it infiltrated, the virus had just over 8,000 confirmed cases and killed nearly 800 people, putting the death rate close to 10%.

-Not to be alarming, but COVID-19 already has more confirmed cases and has claimed more lives in the U.S. alone, as of March 18.
+Not to be alarming, but COVID-19 already has more confirmed cases and has claimed more lives, as of March 18.
 On the other hand, SARS infected fewer than 10 people — yes, 10 — in the U.S., according to the CDC.

 In 2009, H1N1, deemed the swine flu, broke out and hit more than 214 countries while taking over 284,000 lives across the globe, according to the CDC.